enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 HSQLDB
 ------------------

-HSQLDB 2.3.x is supported in test environments only.

 No specific HSQLDB configuration is required.
 Please note that if using a file database, HSQLDB prevents multiple processes from accessing it so it will cause issues for creating multi node environments.